 LAGOS, Nigeria (AP) -- Former Nigeria international Segun Odegbami says he wants to run for the FIFA presidency and succeed Sepp Blatter.

-The 63-year-old Odegbami, a former national team striker, told Nigerian media his bid may seem "far-fetched" but "the international football environment reveals the real possibility of such change."
+The 63-year-old Odegbami, a former national team forward, said that his bid may seem "far-fetched" but "the international football environment reveals the real possibility of such change."

 Blatter is stepping down amid American and Swiss investigations into corruption at the world body.

 Prospective candidates must be nominated by at least five national football federations by Oct.
-26. The election is on Feb.
+26 and pass integrity checks to get on the FIFA presidential election ballot.
+The election is on Feb.
 26.